-These consolidated financial statements of the Company have been prepared on the basis of a going concern, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future and that management does not intend to liquidate the entity, or has no realistic alternative but to do so.
-As at October 31, 2023, the Company had not yet achieved profitable operations, and had an accumulated deficit of \$ 43,839,436, and expects to incur further losses in the foreseeable future, all of which indicate the existence of a material uncertainty that may cast significant doubt upon the Company's ability to continue as a going concern.
-Realization values may be substantially different from carrying values as shown and these consolidated financial statements do not give effect to adjustments that would be necessary to the carrying values and classification of assets and liabilities should the Company be unable to continue as a going concern.
+These condensed interim financial statements of the Company have been prepared on the basis of a going concern, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future and that management does not intend to liquidate the entity, or has no realistic alternative but to do so.
+As at April 30, 2024, the Company had not yet achieved profitable operations, had a net loss of \$94,014 (2023 - income of \$12,218) and had an accumulated deficit of \$43,811,343 (2023 - \$43,717,329), and expects to incur further losses in the foreseeable future, all of which indicate the existence of a material uncertainty that may cast significant doubt upon the Company's ability to continue as a going concern.
+Realization values may be substantially different from carrying values as shown and these condensed interim financial statements do not give effect to adjustments that would be necessary to the carrying values and classification of assets and liabilities should the Company be unable to continue as a going concern.
 Such adjustments could be material.
 The Company's ability to continue its operations and to realize assets at their carrying values is dependent upon its ability to obtain necessary financing and generate operational profit to meet its ongoing levels of corporate overhead and discharge its liabilities as they come due.
 The Company intends to raise additional financing to address the going concern issue.
 The success of the Company's endeavors cannot be predicted at this time.
 There is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms advantageous to the Company.